ronnynations21/rdlhappycoding_My-personal-website/README.md

 After finishing my Learning  detailed up i want to continue my learning in other IT to Be Dangerous developer.
 This means i'll be able to use Git to track changes in my projects, back up data, share my work with others, and collaborate with programmers and other users of Git.

-I'm using Netlify like serverless for my test (For the moment).
+I'm using my Local Host Server (For the moment).